 Project description

-In the new 35 km long airport connection between Chek Lap Kok and Hong Kong Island several bridges and a tunnel have to be built.
 This tunnel, the Western Harbour Crossing crosses Victoria Harbour at the West Kowloon reclamation.
 The tunnel alignment has a total length of 2750 m.
 At Kowloon the tunnel starts with a 650 m long approach, followed by 1290 m long immersed tunnel elements and at Hong Kong Island a 810 m long approach with an interchange.
 The Kowloon approach will be an in situ built cut and cover tunnel in the new reclamation.
 At Hong Kong Island the approach is built as a top down structure with diaphragm walls reaching 50 m deep onto the bedrock.
 The interchange is needed due to the limited area available.

 Scope of work